 There are a dozen things that an officer can do or not do during your initial stop and arrest that can have a profound impact on your case.

 The officer must have sufficient reason to pull you over in the first place, whether that reason is drunk driving related or not.

-Field Sobriety Tests and the Portable Breath Test
+Field Sobriety Tests and the Preliminary Breath Test

 The officer then has to inform you that you have the right to refuse to participate in the Standard Field Sobriety Tests.
 The Standard Field Sobriety Tests include the Horizontal Gaze Nystagmus, the Walk and Turn, and the One Leg Stand.
 An officer may ask you to complete additional standardized tests to determine if you are intoxicated but these three make up the basic tests given in every case.
 The officer may also bring in a Drug Recognition Expert (DRE) to do further tests and evaluations if he or she believes you are under the influence of something other than alcohol.